EpicEricEE/typst-plugins/.packages/qr/0.1.0/src/qr.typ

 /// - fit: How the image should adjust itself to a given area.
 ///        Must be one of "cover", "contain", or "stretch".
 /// - margin: The margin around the QR code in units of modules.
 Default: 4.
-/// - background: The background color of the QR code.
-Default: white.
-/// - foreground: The foreground color of the QR code.
+/// - fill: The color of the QR code.
 Default: black.
 /// - data: The data to encode.
 Must be of type array, bytes, or string.
 ///
 /// Returns: The QR code as an image.